blackears/blenderTerrainSculpt/README.md

 #### Inner Radius
 Used to adjust the hardness of the brush.
 The space between the outer and inner radius provides a falloff region for your stroke.
 You can press the **Shift-[** and **Shift-]** keys to change the inner radius of the brush.

+#### Radius Relative to View

+When checked, the brush will automatically adjust it's size in proportion to how far away it is from the viewer, the same way the sculpting brushes do.
+Otherwise, the brush will have a fixed size no matter how far from the camera the cursor is.

 #### Strength
 Multiplier for the strength of your brush stroke.